ITBE-Lab/MA/README.md

 Note: The installer is currently the only way to obtain the GUI version of MA.

 #### 2. Cloning & Compiling
 This software uses boost 1.65.
+And python 3.

+@todo make the Makefile nicer...
-After installing boost, set $(BOOST_ROOT) and execute following commands:
+After installing boost and python, set $(BOOST_ROOT) and $(PYTHON_ROOT) then execute following commands:

     git clone https://github.com/ItBeLab/ma
     cd ma